Kefir Grains for Milk, Coconut Milk and More

 I brought these grains back from Ireland and they produce a smooth, thick, not overly pungent drinking yogurt kefir.
 I have fed it almost exclusively with milk from local Oregon farms since our move back from Northern Ireland.
 It has had organic milk but most of our organic farms heat their milk too high and essentially kill the milk so that there is really nothing for the kefir grains to feed on.
 I have cultured raw local goat milk with it and both standard and jersey whole milk from local farms.
 I also use it to culture coconut milk for a drinking milk as well as a very thick coconut yogurt.
 It will culture most any milk but it takes 2-3 days to adjust to a new environment.
 You can use these grains to culture hemp milk, almond and most any nut milk, rice milk and oat milk.
 Carefully read the ingredients to be sure they are free from xanthan gum, carrageenan (both are inflammatory) and any chemicals you wouldn’t want to ingest.
 Kefir does not like chemicals and hormones and if you put it in an environment full of them it will revolt or get sick.
 If you are using non-dairy milks you will need to refresh them with real, fresh, hormone free, non-ultrapasturized dairy milk once in a while.

 I love milk kefir.
 I should be subdued and say “I really like it” and not come off as a weirdo but the truth is that it has so many health benefits and makes me feel so good that “love” is probably more accurate.
 I drink at least a cup per day and culture just shy of 2 liters per day for myself and my family.
 Mostly we drink it.
-I have developed an allergy to cow’s milk so these days I make mine with coconut milk and drink straight or with a bit of raw cinnamon (no sugar) stirred in.
+These days I don’t consume cow’s milk and make sure my family’s milk is A2 protein, which is less inflammatory.
+I make my kefir with goat milk or coconut milk and drink straight or with a bit of raw cinnamon (no sugar) stirred in.
 My kids prefer it with a bit of raw honey (mixed with a bit of water to keep the two strains of bacteria from fighting) and we also put it in smoothies.

 I bake with it as it’s a great replacement for buttermilk and also means I can leave out baking powder in a lot of recipes… because baking powder is often full of crap.
 Not literally, but who wants to eat aluminum and chemicals?
 Not me.
 It makes our bread soft and fluffy, our muffins puffy and as the grains eat up most or all of the lactose in the milk it is also kind on the tummy.
 It also makes a killer awesome coconut yogurt, which is totally worth the extra fiddling it sometimes takes to make.
 So there is my schpeal as to why I think it’s wonderful.
 It’s even better if you can find a local source of humanely treated Jersey cows for the milk as they produce milk much higher in protein.